Len Wincott: Childhood and early naval career

 Len Wincott was born in poverty in Leicester in 1907.
 Having few other options, he joined the Royal Navy as a boy seaman in 1923 after time at the training centre for boys at Shotley in Suffolk.
 Despite the low pay and low peacetime prospects, the navy provided him with a degree of security.
 His service record up to the end of 1929 is at The National Archives (piece ADM 188/861) and shows a model seaman.

-Invergordon Mutiny, September 1931
+Invergordon mutiny, September 1931

 In September 1931, as part of its attempts to deal with the Great Depression, the new National Government launched cuts to public spending.
 Navy spending cuts were translated into a 10% pay cut (matching 10% cuts across the board for public sector workers).
 However, the cuts were not applied equally to all ranks.
 Sailors of the Atlantic Fleet, arriving at Invergordon (on the Cromarty Firth in Scotland) in the afternoon of Friday 11 September, learned about the cuts from newspaper reports.
-Wincott – then a 24-year-old able seaman serving on the Norfolk, organised meetings which prevented the cruiser from moving for two days.
+Wincott – then a 24-year-old able seaman serving on the heavy cruiser Norfolk, organised meetings which prevented the vessel from moving for two days.